 Reggio Emilia School – History And Attributes

 After the end of great World War II, the entire west was in a state of complete disarray.
-However, in 1945, a teacher known as Lori Malaguzzi began the adventure with neighbor parents in Reggio Emilia to build a new kind of childcare.
+However, in 1945, a teacher known as Loris Malaguzzi began the adventure with neighbor parents in Reggio Emilia to build a new kind of childcare.
 She is credited with founding the Reggio Emilia approach.

 To put it simply, it was desperately required because children the at the time were being born in war.
 At that time, their lives needed enhancement that could be provided by education.
 This is the reason for the establishment of the Reggio Emilia preschools.